BitcoinDesign/Guide/guide/payments/hide-sensitive-info.md

 ## Quickly hide from overview screen

-The hide icon / button, which is usually displayed within close reach of the balance itself, is used to quickly and easily hide and reveal wallet information by tapping or clicking on it.
+The hide icon / button, which is usually displayed within close reach of the balance itself, is used to quickly and easily hide and reveal wallet information by tapping or clicking on it.[^2]

 ![hide-eye-icon](/assets/images/payments/hide-by-eye-icon.gif)